Modern Jovian is the official language of the High Kingdom of

 u/a/un "(indefinite article)" (< unus)

 Obviously, the feminine article a would vanish entirely if Elision were to act on it.
 Therefore, a is pronounced [@n] before vowels: a aegel [@n 'ajg@l] "an eagle".
 This is a remnant of the original Latin word una.
+In the same situation, the masculine article u causes Resistance as usual: u angel [@ 'haNg@l] "an angel".

 The personal pronoun of the third person is used as the definite article: ih doemu "the man", literally "he man".